teambit/bit/README.md

 ```sh
 bit import <username>.<scopename>/components/button
 ```
 You can now use the component in your new project:
 ```
 const component = require('./components/button');
 ```
 ### Updating Components

-A component can be updated from any project using it.
+A component can be updated from any project using Bit.
 To update a component, simply change the code from inside your project's context.
 Then tag it again, and export it back to your Scope as a new version of your component.